-Optimize you Facebook page
+Optimize your Facebook page

 Post regularly and at the right time

-It is important that you are active on your Facebook page.
+You must be active on your Facebook page.
 Make sure that you post content at least once a day.
 Further, also decide on the time when to post.
 Use analytics to understand when people use Facebook the most and post accordingly

 Post with intent

-Never forget that this is not your Facebook profile, this is a page meant for your business.
-Hence everything that you post here should be posted with the intent of increasing user engagement, creating leads and so on.
+Never forget that this is not your Facebook profile.
+This is a page meant for your business.
+Hence everything that you post here should be posted with the intent of increasing user engagement, creating leads, and so on.